EECS481-Official/tutorial/slides/03-Designers/01-color-contrast.html.md

         Colour Contrast Check Tool</a> are examples of tools available online.

         For the two house icons below, the color contrast has been calculated using the Colour Contrast Analyser.
-For your exercise below, please use the
+For your exercise below, please open the
         <a href="http://snook.ca/technical/colour_contrast/colour.html#fg=33FF33,bg=333333">
-        Colour Contrast Check Tool</a> to enter the background (#405865) and foreground (#FFFFFF) values specified here.
+        Colour Contrast Check Tool</a> and enter #405865 as the background value and #FFFFFF as the foreground value.
         The tool will show you the color contrast ratio.
 Please replace the 'x' below with the contrast of the third icon, e.g., `<span id='contrastValue'>2000</span>`.